In search of an S&P upgrade, India got a shock

 "We were not expecting this downgrade," one senior adviser at the ministry said.

-The misplaced optimism before the cut suggest the finance ministry may be out of touch with opinion among private economists, investors and even the central bank about the faltering economy.
+The misplaced optimism before the cut suggests the finance ministry may be out of touch with opinion among private economists, investors and even the Reserve Bank of India (RBI) about the faltering economy.
 But it also reflects the view in New Delhi that India is unfairly saddled with a low sovereign rating.

 In February, the finance ministry's chief economic adviser Kaushik Basu complained that India's fast growth was not reflected in global agencies' ratings.
 "In relative terms, India has become a better investment destination," Basu said.